mingruimingrui/dqn-trader/README.md

 - pandas_datareader
 - matplotlib

-From your directory of preference do,
+To download this github repo and the dataset, from your directory of preference do,

 ```
 $ git clone https://github.com/mingruimingrui/dqn-trader.git
 $ mkdir data
 $ python src/download_data.py
 ```

 It should take quite a while to download all that data, alternatively, drop me a message (only if you know me) I'll send you the file, it's not that large.

-> I should have downloaded the stock split data and did the split transformation here but right now.
-If anyone wants to help, please do so.
-I'm putting this task on hold for now.

-Next up is ```preprocessing.py``` and ```data_transform.py```.
-I split the two of them up into two files as they are meant to do totally different things.

-We do ```preprocessing.py``` to transform the original data frame object into a multi-dimensional array of the form (timestamp, sym, feature).
-The advantages of doing this is three-folds,
+The data is stored in a three dimensional matrix in the layout [ timestamp , ticker(or symbol), data_name ].
+Benefits to storing data this way rather than in a traditional table like dataframe is 3 folds,

-1. Fast and easy retrieval of data (8-10x faster from local testing)
+1. Increased speed of information retrieval since the space of sorting and filter is greatly reduced (8-10x faster from local testing)
 2. Memory saving (almost 2x)
-3. Compatibility with pkl and npz files which makes the saving and reading process much quicker
+3. Leverage on npz/pkl file which greatly improves speed of file reading for running code on shell
 4. (greater GPU compatibility if you are into those kinda stuff)

-Then ```data_transform.py``` is more for feature engineering though I'm only using it to add in the market asset and handle stock splits at this point of time.
+Next up is ```preprocessing.py```.
+The plan is to use this file for feature engineering though I'm only using it to add in the market asset and handle stock splits at this point of time.

-> The way I'm handling stock splits is not good it is best done in ```download_data.py``` as it maximizes speed

-To do all that just do these two from the directory where ```main.py``` is,
+Keep in mind, the code needs to be ran from the directory where ```main.py``` is,

 ```
 $ python src/preprocessing.py
-$ python src/data_transform.py
 ```

-Btw all your data is stored in ```data/``` so refer to that place if you want to.
+Btw all your data is stored in your created ```data``` file so refer to that place if you want to.

 ## Using env.py
 Refer to ```main.py``` and ```env.py```.